neopaf/seene-sketchup/README.md

 # Usage exporting

-Tools|Export...
+1. Tools|Export...

-Your Sketchup model from point of view [120,-120,160] looking down z will be exported.

-scene.model + poster.jpg will appear in /tmp folder (create one under windows)

-Points that were not raytraced will appear as "far away".
+Your Sketchup model from current camera will be exported. scene.oemodel + poster.jpg will appear in /tmp folder (create one under windows) Points that were not raytraced will appear as "far away".

-TODO: raytrace from a plane with current camera, toward camera direction (export to "Seene" what user "sees").
+2. Go to /tmp folder, open poster.jpg and check that it covers exactly what you wanted
+3. Rotate poster.jpg 90 degrees counter clock wise
+4. Reimport result files to check how they look
+5. Upload to Seene, using [seene-uploader](https://github.com/neopaf/seene-uploader)

+TODO: @debug is on, so debug set of specks will appear in camera plane, new group.
+Press UNDO to kill them.
+Each speck is a point from which a ray was sent towards camera direction to measure depth to be exported to scene.oemodel

 TODO: customize depthmap size and step (now 80x80 with step = 3).